ramdassk/gitjavatest/readme.txt

-made the changes on the developer pushing to master.
+additional changes.  made the changes on the developer pushing to master.